DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 - [Intermediate certificate]({{ site.baseurl }}/attachment/Intermediario.cer)
 - [E-Commerce Cielo certificate]({{ site.baseurl }}/attachment/cieloecommerce.cert-2023-2024.zip)

-## Step-by-Step for Installation
+## Installation tutorial

 ### Installation on the Virtual Store Server

-The step-by-step of the EV Certificate installation must contact your server vendor support.
+For the the step-by-step of the EV Certificate installation, you must contact your server vendor support.

 <aside class="warning">Cielo does not offer support for the installation of the Certificate.</aside>